kevinsullivan/physvm_develop/README.md

 Copyright: © 2021 By the Rector and Visitors of the University of Virginia.
 Supervising Author: Kevin Sullivan.
 UVa CS Dept. sullivan@virginia.edu.
 Acknowledgements: Thank you to multiple students for read, test, and fixing.

+## Context

+As part of a larger project, we are developing a constructive formalization of mathematical physics, starting with easy classical physics, with the goal of supporting linked abstract/analytic/coordinate-free, and parametric/synthetic/coordinatized, forms of physical (abstract) and computational (parametric) cyber-physical expression, where expressions are atomatically checked for dimensional consistency.
+Dimensional consistency in our view is both broad in scope and deep in mathematical structure, as suggested by Terrence Tao in his 2012 essay, "A mathematical formalization of dimensional analysis," (December 29, 2012),  https://terrytao.wordpress.com/2012/12/29/a-mathematical-formalisation-of-dimensional-analysis/.
+One impact of this work will be to eliminate a whole class of commonplace and dangerous software errors, those due to divergences between the physical dimensions of what software is meant to represent and what, if anything, it actually means.

 ## Old version